 Top tip: you’ll also want to make sure that your nutrition course is Association for Nutrition (AfN) approved, so make sure to check their list of accredited degrees before enrolling.

 In addition to your nutrition degree, you might also want to consider securing relevant work experience to help you stand out in the competitive job environment.
 Consider the kind of environment you would like to work in, such as a gym or an independent health centre, to gain some practical experience.

-In this section we’ll be covering in detail the nutrition coach role; a role that allows you to work with clients one to one on a non-clinical basis, giving them exemplar advice about making healthy choices around food and drink.
+In this section we’ll be covering in detail the nutrition coach role; a role that allows you to work with clients one to one on a non-clinical basis, giving them exemplary advice about making healthy choices around food and drink and meal planning.

 Already know what you’re looking for?
 Click on the topics below to jump straight there, or scroll through to find out answers to:

-A nutrition coach, also sometimes referred to as a nutritional advisor, is someone who provides advice and guidance to individuals and small groups on topics relating to food and drink.
+A nutrition coach, sometimes referred to as a nutritional advisor, provides advice and guidance to individuals and small groups on topics relating to food and drink.

 They are mentors that will help guide clients towards making healthy choices regarding nutrition and lifestyle, so they should have a thorough understanding of behaviour change coaching.

 Generally speaking, the duties of a nutrition coach tend to be more applied and more public-facing than that of a nutritionist.
 As a nutrition coach, you’ll be unlikely to engage in research projects for government, charity or education bodies.